Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Conclusion

 \section{Conclusion}

 This paper studies the problem of subspace segmentation in the presence of outliers.
-We analyzed a convex formulation termed LRR, and showed that the optimal solution exactly recovers the row space of the authentic data and identifies the outliers.
+We analyzed a convex formulation termed LLR, and showed that the optimal solution exactly recovers the row space of the authentic data and identifies the outliers.
 Since the row space determines the segmentation of data, LRR can perform subspace segmentation and outlier identification simultaneously.

-The analysis presented in this paper differs from previous work~\citep[e.g.,][]{Candes:2009:JournalACM,xu:2010:nips} largely due to the fact that the dictionary used in \eqref{eq:lrr} is the data matrix $X$, as opposed to the (arguably easier) identity matrix $\Id$ used in \citet{Candes:2009:JournalACM} and \citet{xu:2010:nips}.
-As a future direction, it is interesting to investigate whether the technique presented can be extended to general dictionary matrices other than $X$ or $\Id$.
+The analysis presented in this paper differs from previous work (e.g., Cand{\`e}s et al., 2009; Xu et al., 2010) largely due to the fact that the dictionary used in \eqref{eq:lrr} is the data matrix $X$, as opposed to the (arguably easier) identity matrix $\Id$ used in (Cand{\`e}s et al., 2009; Xu et al., 2010).
+As a future direction, it is interesting to see whether the technique presented can be extended to general dictionary matrices other than $X$ or $\Id$.